 I'm going to talk to you a little bit about the concepts of mediation and/or mediation arbitration, and what is that.

-First off, mediation is required in El Paso County when any contested family law matters are set for a hearing.
+First off, mediation is required in Nassau County, FL when any contested family law matters are set for a hearing.
 In other words, the court requires that the parties attempt to mediate their disputes before they head off to a contested hearing, and oftentimes, I'll go to a pretrial conference with a client, and the judge will ask, one of the very first things that judge will ask, is, “Has mediation been scheduled?
 Has it taken place?
 And what happened at mediation?”
 This gives the court some added information about the case.
 It tells the judge, did the parties engage in mediation to try to resolve their differences, and did they put some effort into discussing what the issues are before they headed to a hearing.

 The other option that people have is to conduct what they call mediation arbitration.
 A lot of times, a mediation arbitration can be scheduled a lot faster than a final orders hearing or a court hearing with a judge.
 In a mediation arbitration, the parties must give specific consent, usually it's in writing, and signed by the parties, that allows the mediator to arbitrate the case.
 This means that you're giving the authority to the mediator, to act as an arbiter, if not all of the disputes can be agreed upon.
 In this way, your arbiter is going to act the same way as a judge.